 The Ford F-150 pickup truck—it’s been the best selling vehicle in America for over 30 years and the best selling pickup for over 40.
 Due to its sheer popularity and numbers, it makes sense to build a truck camper that can be safely hauled on this truck.
 It also explains why companies like Lance, Four Wheel Campers, Outfitter, and Hallmark have been willing to do it.
 When it comes to hauling a truck camper, we actually recommend doing it with a more capable truck like the Ford F-250, but this isn’t always practical.
 Many F-150 owners have already paid-off their trucks and don’t want to invest in something bigger, heavier, and more expensive.
 Not only that, but many Ford F-150s are daily drivers and need to split time between work and play.
-Fortunately, truck camper manufacturers know this and have done their homework by building a wide variety of campers that are easy to store.
-So without further adieu, let’s take a look at the 10 Best Campers for the Ford F-150 Pickup Truck:
+Fortunately, truck camper manufacturers know this and have done their homework by building a wide variety of campers that are lightweight and easy to store.
+So without further adieu, let’s take a look at the 10 best truck campers for the Ford F-150 pickup truck:

 1. Lance 650